Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day1b-common_file_types.md

 ### SAM file alignment field

-The alignment field has eleven mandatory fields for each read.

 <p align="center">
   <img src="/figures/sam_alignment_fields.png" title="xxxx" alt="context"
 	width="80%" height="80%" />
  </p>
  </p>

+ The alignment field has eleven mandatory fields for each read, outlined in the table above.
+Some of the major ones are detailed below.

 - **QNAME** denotes the query name, if there are muleiple alignment lines in this flag it indicates multimapping or chimeric reads